FBI Seeks Help Locating Arianna Fitts, Child Missing Since 2016 From San Francisco Area

 SFPD has authorized a $100,000 reward for information leading to the identification, arrest and conviction of those responsible for the disappearance and murder.
 Fitts’ former employer, Best Buy, is also offering a $10,000 reward.

-Anyone with information was asked to call the FBI San Francisco Division at 415-553-7400 or the SFPD Tip Line at 415-575-4444.MORE NEWS: 'Absolutely Shocked': Sylmar Teen Accepted To 5 Ivy League Schools And Stanford
+Anyone with information was asked to call the FBI San Francisco Division at 415-553-7400 or the SFPD Tip Line at 415-575-4444.MORE NEWS: Reportedly Armed Suspect Shot By LA County Sheriff's Deputies Near La Mirada

 (© Copyright 2021 CBS Broadcasting Inc. All Rights Reserved.
 City News Service contributed to this report.)